kfarr3/embroidit/README.md

 ## License

 Embroid-It is provided under the BSD 3-Clause License.
-Please see License.md for more information.
+Please see the License for more information.

 ## Acknowledgements